aws/eks-anywhere/docs/content/en/docs/reference/security/_index.md

 By default, this `kubeconfig` file uses certificate-based authentication and contains the user certificate data for the administrative user.

-**The `kubeconfig` file grants administrative privileges over your cluster to the bearer and the certificate key should be treated as you would any other private key or administrative password.**
+**The `kubeconfig` file grants administrative privileges over your cluster to the bearer, and the certificate key should be treated as you would any other private key or administrative password.**

-The EKS Anywhere-generated kubeconfig file should only be used for interacting with the cluster via `eksctl anywhere` commands, such as `upgrade`, and for the most privileged administrative tasks.
+The EKS Anywhere-generated kubeconfig file should only be used for interacting with the cluster via `eksctl anywhere` commands (such as `upgrade`) and for the most privileged administrative tasks.
 For more information about creating limited roles for day-to-day administration and development, please see the [official introduction to Role Based Access Control (RBAC)](https://kubernetes.io/docs/reference/access-authn-authz/rbac/).

 ### GitOps

-GitOps enabled EKS Anywhere clusters maintain a copy of their cluster configuration in the user provided Git repository.
+GitOps-enabled EKS Anywhere clusters maintain a copy of their cluster configuration in the user-provided Git repository.
 This configuration acts as the source of truth for the cluster.
 Changes made to this configuration will be reflected in the cluster configuration.

 AWS recommends that you gate any changes to this repository with mandatory pull request reviews.
-Carefully review pull requests for changes which could impact the availability of the cluster (such as scaling nodes to 0 and deleting the cluster object) or contain secrets.
+Carefully review pull requests for changes that could impact the availability of the cluster (such as scaling nodes to 0 and deleting the cluster object) or contain secrets.

 ### GitHub Personal Access Token

-Treat the [GitHub PAT](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token) used with EKS Anywhere as you would any highly privileged secret, as it could potentially be used to make changes to your cluster by modifying the contents of the cluster configuration file through the [GitHub.com](https://github.com/) API.
+Treat the [GitHub PAT](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token) used with EKS Anywhere as you would any highly privileged secret, as it could potentially be used to make changes to your cluster by modifying the contents of the cluster configuration file through the GitHub API.

 * Never commit the PAT to a Git repository
 * Never share the PAT via untrusted channels